Trevor Siemian: 2017 season

 Going into the 2017 season, Siemian had a new head coach in Vance Joseph.
-Siemian and the Broncos opened the 2017 season against the Los Angeles Chargers on Monday Night Football.
+Siemian and the Broncos opened the season against the Los Angeles Chargers on Monday Night Football.
 Siemian completed 17-of-28 passes for 219 yards, two touchdowns, and one interception as well as his first career rushing touchdown.
 The Broncos took a 24–7 lead, but two costly turnovers helped the Chargers make the score 24–21.
 However, Broncos' defensive end Shelby Harris blocked the Chargers' attempt at a game-tying field goal from Younghoe Koo, securing the Broncos' win.
 The following week, Siemian and the Broncos hosted the Dallas Cowboys, led by 2016 Offensive Rookie of the Year Dak Prescott and 2016 leading rusher Ezekiel Elliott.
-The Broncos' defense shut down Dallas' offense and Siemian went 22-of-32 for 231 yards, a career-high-tying four touchdowns, and one interception as the Broncos blew out the Cowboys 42–17.
+The Broncos' defense shut down Dallas' offense and Siemian went 22-of-32 for 231 yards, a career-high-tying four touchdowns, and an interception as the Broncos blew out the Cowboys 42–17.
 For his performance, Siemian was voted the NFL's Clutch Performer of the week and the FedEx Air Player of the week.

 During Week 6 against the New York Giants on NBC Sunday Night Football, Siemian briefly left the game with a left shoulder injury near the end of the second quarter.
 He came back in the game in the third quarter, but two interceptions and a fumble still proved to be costly.
 The Broncos lost 23–10, despite Siemian having a career-high 376 passing yards.

-On November 1, after a Week 8 loss against the Chiefs of 29–19 where Siemian threw three interceptions, it was announced that Osweiler would start the team's Week 9 game against the Philadelphia Eagles in place of Siemian.
+After a Week 8 29–19 loss to the Chiefs where Siemian threw three interceptions, it was announced that Osweiler would start the team's Week 9 game against the Philadelphia Eagles in place of Siemian.

-In a Week 12 road game against the Oakland Raiders, Siemian entered the game in the third quarter in relief of an injured Paxton Lynch.
-Trailing 21–0, Siemian attempted to rally the Broncos to a win, but the Broncos lost 21–14.
-Siemian finished with 11-of-21 pass attempts for 149 yards and two touchdowns.
+During Week 12 against the Oakland Raiders, Siemian entered the game in the third quarter in relief of an injured Paxton Lynch.
+Trailing 21–0, Siemian attempted to rally the Broncos to a win, but they lost on the road 21–14.
+Siemian completed 11-of-21 passes for 149 yards and two touchdowns.
 The following day, it was announced that Lynch would miss 2–4 weeks due to his injury, making Siemian the starter.

 During Week 15 on Thursday Night Football against the Colts, Siemian suffered a shoulder injury in the first quarter of the 25–13 road victory and did not return to the game.
 He was placed on injured reserve on December 15.